Skip to main content

 Is El Caballo Rojo worth visiting in Córdoba?

-Yes — it pioneered the revival of Al-Andalus medieval recipes in the 1970s, decades before gastroarchaeology became fashionable.
+Yes.
+It pioneered the revival of Al-Andalus medieval recipes in the 1970s, decades before gastroarchaeology became fashionable.
 The medieval lamb in honey sauce and other reconstructed dishes are unique to this restaurant.
 It is more expensive than most traditional tabernas (€35–50 per person) but occupies a unique historical position in Córdoba's culinary story.

 Where do locals eat traditional Cordovan food?